gregoryvanko/RpiGpioServer/README.md

 # RpiGpioServer
-A Node.js application for controling GPIO of RaspberryPi
+A Node.js application for controling GPIO of RaspberryPi.

+## Function available:
+* Relais
+    * Set Relais to On/Off
+    * Get Relais Statu
+* Button
+    * Send post data when a button is pressed

 ## Usage
-First, install the package using npm:
+Install the package using npm:
 ```bash
 npm install @gregvanko/rpigpioserver --save
 ```